 Things to do in Fez, Morocco

-Fez, is located in the north-eastern of Morocco.
-It was the capital of Morocco since its creation in 789 until 1069 and now, it is considered as the cultural capital of the kingdom.
+Fez or Fes is located in the north-eastern of Morocco.
+It was the capital of Morocco from its creation in 789 until 1069 and now, it is considered as the cultural capital of the kingdom.
 As a tourist, you will appease your thirst for discovery of many monuments well preserved and museums.
 Carved cedar panels and delicate mosaics decorate Medina houses and religious schools dating back to the 14th century.

 Fez, with the oldest medina in the world, became a UNESCO World Heritage Site honored in 1980.